-If you are considering taking part in a clinical trial, you should find out as much as possible about the study before deciding whether to join.
-Learn about the following:
+If you are considering taking part in a clinical trial, you should try to find out as much as possible about the study before you decide whether to join:

-- What are the researchers trying to learn? - Are there potential side effects linked to the drug being researched? - What do I have to do? - Where do I have to meet up? - What are my rights and duties as a participant? - What is the alternative if I do not wish to participate?
+- What are the researchers trying to learn? - Are there potential side effects linked to the drug? - What do I have to do? - Where do I have to meet up? - What are my rights and duties as a participant? - What is the alternative if I do not wish to participate?